yktoo/yktoo.com/content/blog/0291/index.en.md

 ## The configuration file {#config-file}

-The configuration file, by default `~/.config/indicator-sound-switcher.json`, must be in the [JSON][wiki:en:JSON] format.
+The configuration file, by default `~/.config/indicator-sound-switcher.json`, must be in the {{< wiki "JSON" "en" "JSON" >}} format.
 The file is optional, and so are all its values.

 Here's a sample config taken from the [README](https://github.com/yktoo/indicator-sound-switcher/blob/master/README.md):